Nicholasli1995/VisualizingNDF/README.md

 # VisualizingNDF
-Background: Neural decision forest (NDF) combines the representation power of deep neural networks (DNNs) and the divide-and-conquer idea of traditional decision trees.
+Background: Neural decision forest (NDF) [3] combines the representation power of deep neural networks (DNNs) and the divide-and-conquer idea of traditional decision trees.
 It conducts inference by making decisions based on image features extracted by DNNs.
-This decision-making process can be traced and visualized with Decision Saliency Maps (DSMs), which highlight important regions of the input that influence the decision process more.
+This decision-making process can be traced and visualized with Decision Saliency Maps (DSMs) [1], which highlight important regions of the input that influence the decision process more.

 Contents: This repository contains official Pytorch code for training and visualizing NDF.
 Pre-processed data and pre-trained models are also released.
 Both classification and regression problems are considered and specific tasks include:
 1. Image classification for MNIST, CIFAR-10 and Nexperia semiconductor.
-The last is a Kaggle competition organized by MATH 6380O (Advanced Topics in Deep Learning) in HKUST.
+The last is a Kaggle competition organized by [MATH 6380O (Advanced Topics in Deep Learning)](https://deeplearning-math.github.io/) in HKUST.
 2. Facial age estimation on the large-scale Cross-Age Celebrity Dataset (CACD).
-Pre-processed data and a new model (RNDF) is released.
+Pre-processed data and a new model (RNDF) [2] is released.
 RNDF achieves state-of-the-art accuracy while comsumes less memory.

 ## Example: decision-making for image classification
+The left-most column shows the input images.
+Each row visualizes one path from the root node towards the leaf node in a soft decision tree.
+Each image in the row represents the DSM [1] for one splitting node, where (Na, Pb) means the input arrives at node a with probability b.
+For example, the input arrives at the root node with probability 1 is indicated by (N1, 1.0).
+Each DSM highlights the spatial region that has larger influence on the corresponding splitting node.
+For example, the foreground object is more important for NDF when making decisions.
 <div align="center">
     <img src="teasers/mnist_results.png">
 </div>